New Finding Aid – Jay A. Urice, Jr. papers

 Read More »

-Archives Neighbors: Visits from Thomas Balch Library & Virginia Room
+Archives Neighbors: Thomas Balch Library

 The Special Collections Research Center (SCRC) is excited to present another entry in our Archives Neighbors blog series.
 SCRC has recently had the opportunity to visit with some of our neighbor archives in the Northern Virginia-D.C.
 Metro area.
 In this series we’re recapping these new connections with members of our local archival community, providing […]